 Role of CE Delft in PROSEU

-CE Delft worked on several tasks within this project, most notably on the following:
+Within this project CE Delft worked on several tasks, most notably on the following:

-The main deliverable CE Delft worked on is the report on local, national and EU scenarios for prosumers, where we focussed on the technical potential of prosumers in Europe.
-Based on our previous prosumers modelling work, we developed a model, CEPROM, to assess this potential.
-We created different scenarios to calculate the future electricity and heat demand, the potential for prosumer production capacities and energy production and the potential degree of self-sufficiency of prosumers.
+The main deliverable in which CE Delft was involved is the report on local, national and EU scenarios for prosumers, which focused on European prosumers’ technical potential.
+Based on our previous prosumer modelling work, we developed the CEPROM model to assess this potential, calculating future electricity and heat demand, potential prosumer production capacities and energy outputs and the potential degree of prosumer self-sufficiency under three scenarios.
 More about this work below.

-We also contributed to the report on technical recommendations for prosumer communities, were involved in an extensive survey of prosumers (which resulted in this report) and in the development of an up-to-date database of the key characteristics of different prosumer technologies.
-Furthermore, we worked on several living labs, in which actual prosumer projects were supported.
-In that context, we carried out an assessment of the CO2-footprint of Aardehuis Olst, a prosumer project in the Netherlands.
-The results can be found here.
+We also contributed to the technical recommendations for prosumer communities, an extensive survey of prosumers (resulting in this report) and development of an up-to-date database of the key characteristics of prosumer technologies.
+We worked on several living labs, furthermore, supporting practical prosumer projects.
+In that context we assessed the CO2 footprint of the Dutch prosumer project Aardehuis Olst; the results can be found here.

 Prosumer scenarios for the EU

-The results of our study on the technical potential of prosumers are included in the PROSEU report on local, national and EU scenarios for prosumers mentioned above, together with modelling results of prosumers on a local or regional scale, which was carried out by two of our project partners.
-To make the EU-level results more accessible we also drafted a separate report, which only focuses on our part of the research.
-Along with this report, an Excel sheet is published on this website, which shows all the results of the CEPROM scenarios that were developed.
-Both can be downloaded from this website.
+The results of our study on technical potential are included in the PROSEU report on local, national and EU scenarios for prosumers mentioned above, together with modelling results for local or regional prosumers carried out by two other partners.
+To make the EU-level results more accessible a separate report was also drafted, focusing only on our part of the research.
+There is also an Excel spreadsheet showing all the CEPROM scenario outcomes.
+Both are downloadable from the website.

-The model shows that in 2050, up to 89% of electricity demand of households can be generated by the households themselves.
-Electricity production from solar PV has the highest potential for growth, especially in Southern Europe.
-Wind turbines owned by prosumer collectives have a high potential in countries with enough available space around cities and towns and enough wind power density.
-The total electricity demand for households and residential buildings increases significantly in the two prosumer scenarios, due to the increased use of heat technologies that operate on electricity (mostly heat pumps) and electric vehicles, whereas heating and cooling demand stays fairly constant over time in the different scenarios.
+The model shows that in 2050 up to 89% of household electricity demand can be auto-generated.
+Solar PV power production has greatest growth potential, especially in Southern Europe.
+Wind turbines owned by prosumer collectives have major potential in countries with enough space around towns and cities and sufficient wind power density.
+The total power demand of households and residential buildings increases significantly in the two prosumer scenarios, owing to greater use of electric heating technologies (mostly heat pumps) and electric vehicles, while heating and cooling demand remains fairly constant over time in the various scenarios.

-The CEPROM model is an update of the model used in the 2016 study of CE Delft ‘The potential of energy citizens in the European Union’.
-Compared to that study, heat technologies are added, data have been updated and several changes have been made to the modelling methodology and scope.
+The CEPROM model is an update of the model used in CE Delft’s 2016 study ‘The potential of energy citizens in the European Union’, with heat technologies added, data updated and several changes to the modelling methodology and scope.